joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 // }
 ~~~

-### Easier JSON serialization
+### Easier <abbr>JSON</abbr> serialization

-Another nice use case for this is that objects returned by GlideQuery can be directly serialized into JSON for sending across a REST connection.
-How many Scripted REST APIs have you written where you had to copy data out of a GlideRecord object into a native object before it could be serialized?
-Consider this example I found in ServiceNow's documentation (["Scripted REST API example - streaming vs object serialization"](https://docs.servicenow.com/bundle/tokyo-application-development/page/integrate/custom-web-services/reference/r_ScriptedRESTExampleStreamVsLO.html)):
+Another nice use case for this is that objects returned by GlideQuery can be directly serialized into <abbr>JSON</abbr> for sending across a <abbr>REST</abbr> connection.
+How many Scripted <abbr>REST</abbr> <abbr>API</abbr>s have you written where you had to copy data out of a GlideRecord object into a native object before it could be serialized?
+Consider this example I found in ServiceNow's documentation (["Scripted <abbr>REST</abbr> <abbr>API</abbr> example - streaming vs object serialization"](https://docs.servicenow.com/bundle/tokyo-application-development/page/integrate/custom-web-services/reference/r_ScriptedRESTExampleStreamVsLO.html)):

 ~~~ javascript
 (function runOperation(request, response) {